Physiotherapy in Victoria, Westshore, Langford, for Elbow

 Problems can arise when the anesthesia given during surgery causes a reaction with other drugs the patient is taking.
 In rare cases, a patient may have problems with the anesthesia itself.
 In addition, anesthesia can affect lung function because the lungs don't expand as well while a person is under anesthesia.
 Be sure to discuss the risks and your concerns with your anesthesiologist.

-Your first few physiotherapy treatments at Parkway Physiotherapy will focus on controlling the pain and swelling from surgery.
-Our physiotherapist may use heat treatments, gentle massage and other types of hands-on procedures to ease muscle spasm and pain.
+Our first few physiotherapy treatments will focus on controlling the pain and swelling from surgery.
+Our physiotherapist may use heat treatments, gentle massage and other hands-on procedures to ease muscle spasm and pain.

-Some of the exercises we'll have you do are designed get your elbow working in ways that are similar to your work tasks and daily activities.
-Our physiotherapist will help you find ways to do your tasks that don't put too much stress on your new elbow joint.
-Before your sessions at Parkway Physiotherapy end, our physiotherapist will teach you a number of ways to avoid future problems.
+Some of the exercises we'll have you do are designed to get your arm working in ways that are similar to your work tasks and daily activities.
+Our physiotherapist will help you find ways to do your tasks that don't put too much stress on your elbow joint.
+Before your therapy sessions end, our therapist will teach you a number of ways to avoid future problems.

-At Parkway Physiotherapy, our goal is to help you keep your pain under control, improve your strength and range of motion, and maximize the use of your elbow.
-When your recovery is well under way, your regular visits to our office will end.
-Although we will continue to be a resource, you will be in charge of doing exercises as part of an ongoing home program.
+At Parkway Physiotherapy, our goal is to help you keep control your pain, improve your strength, and maximize your range of motion.
+When your recovery is well under way, regular visits to our office will end.
+Although we will continue to be a resource, you will be in charge of your own exercises as part of an ongoing home program.

 Parkway Physiotherapy provides services for physiotherapy in Victoria, Westshore, Langford,.